holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Performance optimizations may be needed for large files
 - Some AST node types may need refinement based on real-world usage
 - The CSG Generator currently doesn't handle all types of child nodes correctly
-- Union operations have an issue with unterminated string literals
 - Difference and intersection operations are not fully implemented
 - Module and function definitions and calls need more work
 - Some tests are using parseToAST instead of parseAST, which is causing errors